-- General-Delivered fuel costs are highly dependent on project specifics, location and infrastructure.
-A detailed biomass feedstock analysis that identifies volume of biomass available and at what cost from: mill waste, improved timber harvest utilization, precommercial thinning and commercial thinning is essential to provide accurate estimates of the cost effectiveness of biomass technologies. - Even in cases where biomass is currently available at a reasonable price, it can be difficult to find capital investment in biomass-intensive projects.
-Because the timber industry has declined significantly in the past two decades, uncertainty in long-term biomass supply factors into decision-making regarding capital investments.
-Additional biomass sources that can be demonstrated to be reliable in the long term (such as MSW) would be helpful in securing additional investment in biomass technologies. - In order to do these analyses, a single cost for delivered biomass must be used.
+- General-Delivered fuel costs are highly dependent on project specifics, location, and infrastructure.
+A detailed biomass feedstock analysis that identifies the volume of biomass available and at what cost from mill waste, improved timber harvest utilization, precommercial thinning, and commercial thinning is essential to provide accurate estimates of the cost-effectiveness of biomass technologies. - Even in cases where biomass is currently available at a reasonable price, it can be difficult to find capital investment in biomass-intensive projects.
+Because the timber industry has declined significantly in the past two decades, uncertainty in long-term biomass supply factors into decision making regarding capital investments.
+Additional biomass sources that can be demonstrated to be reliable in the long term (such as MSW) would be helpful in securing additional investment in biomass technologies. - O To do these analyses, a single cost for delivered biomass must be used.
 However, this is heavily dependent on biomass feedstocks being available nearby in order to sell at this price.
-Is biomass cannot be delivered to a given location at the estimated price, then the economic analysis is going to be dramatically affected.
-This limitation pushes the limits of a state level analysis, and additional investigation of biomass availability is recommended.
-A GIS-based, localized approach to feedstock availability would significantly improve these analyses. - Economies of scale.
-(In rural AK setting there are challenges due to remoteness, size of communities, O&M capabilities, etc. Urban areas may have lower cost coal, natural gas and hydroelectric power, which makes renewable technologies less cost competitive).
+If biomass cannot be delivered to a given location at the estimated price, then the economic analysis is going to be dramatically affected.
+This limitation pushes the limits of a state-level analysis, and additional investigation of biomass availability is recommended.
+A geographic information system-based, localized approach to feedstock availability would significantly improve these analyses. - Economies of scale-The rural Alaska setting presents challenges due to remoteness, size of communities, O&M capabilities, etc. Urban areas may have lower costs for coal, natural gas, and hydroelectric power, which makes renewable technologies less cost-competitive.